Fermion-parity qubit in a proximitized double quantum dot: The fermion-parity qubit

+Notice that a left-right symmetric system is always in the strong tunneling regime for finite tunneling.
+A positive (negative) qubit frequency indicates that $|0\rangle$ ($|1\rangle$) is the qubit ground state.

+{\em Qubit encoding.---} Throughout the paper we consider a qubit encoding in terms of the qubit eigen states at the operating point.
+This choice allows to discuss both weak- and strong-tunneling regimes on equal footing.

-To summarize this section, setting both quantum dots to the sweet spot leads to a first-order insensitivity of the qubit frequency to the dot potentials.
-Qubit operation is optimal at phase bias $\phi = \pi$.
-Depending on whether the qubit coherence is limited by relaxation or dephasing due to noise coupling, the system can be operated in two regimes set by the tunneling strength.
-For weak tunneling ($|\eta| \ll 1$) the system is protected towards relaxation, but sensitive to dephasing from fluctuations of the energy difference the even and odd states of the individual dots.
-In contrast, for strong tunneling ($|\eta| \simeq \pi/2$) the sensitivity to these fluctuations is suppressed by a factor $|\tan \eta| \gg 1$ (but the qubit is no longer protected against relaxation).
+To summarize this section, setting both quantum dots to the sweet spot leads to a first-order insensitivity of the qubit frequency to dot potentials.
+The qubit states are decoupled a $\phi=0$ and $x$-axis rotations rotations are optimal at phase bias $\phi = \pi$.
+Moreover, for weak tunneling ($|\eta| \ll 1$) the system is protected against relaxation, but sensitive to dephasing from fluctuations of the energy difference between the even and odd states of the individual dots.
+In contrast, for strong tunneling ($|\eta| \simeq \pi/2$) the sensitivity to these fluctuations is suppressed by a factor $1/|\tan \eta| \ll 1$ (but the qubit is no longer protected against relaxation).
 Analytic results for the decoherence rates are presented in Sec.~\ref{sec:noise}.

 The protection from dephasing follows from the dispersion of the qubit spectrum \cite{IthierPRB2005}.
 Figure~\ref{fig:1}(c) and (d) show the many-body spectra as a function of the level energy $\varepsilon_R$ for the two regimes.
 Analogous results hold for $\varepsilon_L$.
 For weak tunneling [$|\eta| \ll 1$, Figure~\ref{fig:1}(c)] the slope of the energy of the two states $|L\rangle$ and $|R\rangle$ as a function of $\varepsilon_R$ aligns at the sweet spot $\varepsilon_R = - U_R/2$.
 At this point, the qubit frequency ($\hbar \omega_0$, given by the energy difference of the two lowest states) is insensitive to first order in $\varepsilon_R$.
 For strong tunneling [$|\eta| \simeq \pi/2$, Figure~\ref{fig:1}(d)] the fluctuations of qubit frequency are further suppressed by a factor $|(U_R-U_L)/2 - (\Gamma_R - \Gamma_L)|/\tau$.